JakePember/matt_intro/README.md

 INTRODUCTION
 ------------
 Great to hear you are interested in coding Matt!
 Here is fun simple Python script to introduce you to the world of coding.
-Below you will find some resources to things running in no time.
+Below you will find some resources to things to get you running the python 'game' in no time.
 I encourage you to ask questions, but make sure you give it a real shot before asking as you will learn more this way!

 REQUIREMENTS